WarLikeLaux/code-job-finder/README.md

 ## Overview

-**Code Job Finder** is a powerful tool designed to aggregate programming job vacancies from major Russian job platforms, HeadHunter and SuperJob.
-It allows users to retrieve and analyze job market data, focusing on the demand for various programming languages in Moscow.
-The application provides insightful statistics such as the number of vacancies found, vacancies processed, and the average salary offered, thus offering a comprehensive view of the current job market for programmers.
+**Code Job Finder** is a dynamic tool designed for analyzing programming job vacancies from major Russian job platforms, HeadHunter and SuperJob.
+Enhanced with features to control the parsing depth and request frequency, it provides a more efficient and reliable data collection process.
+This tool is specifically tailored for job market research in Moscow, delivering insights into various programming languages' demand, vacancies availability, and salary trends.
+It's an invaluable resource for both job seekers and market analysts looking to understand the programming job landscape.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Features

-- **Vacancy Data Aggregation:** gathers information about programming job vacancies from HeadHunter and SuperJob APIs.
+- **Comprehensive Vacancy Data Retrieval:** gathers detailed information about programming job vacancies from HeadHunter and SuperJob.
-- **Support for Multiple Programming Languages:** tracks job vacancies for popular programming languages like Python, JavaScript, Java, PHP, C++, C#, TypeScript, Kotlin, Go, and Swift.
+- **Support for Popular Programming Languages:** includes data for languages like Python, JavaScript, Java, and others.
+- **Page Control for API Requests:** users can set the maximum number of pages to parse from HeadHunter via an environment variable, optimizing performance and avoiding potential rate limits.
+- **Request Throttling to Prevent Captcha:** implements a timeout feature to manage the frequency of API requests, ensuring the script does not trigger anti-bot mechanisms like captchas.
-- **Analytical Insights:** offers detailed analysis including the number of vacancies found, processed, and average salaries for each programming language.
+- **Analytical Insights:** provides statistics such as the number of vacancies, processed entries, and average salary calculations.
-- **User-Friendly Data Presentation:** utilizes the AsciiTable library to present data in an easy-to-read table format.
-- **Environment Variable Configuration:** uses environment variables such as `SJ_SECRET_KEY` for secure API interactions.
+- **Flexible Configuration:** utilizes environment variables for settings like API keys and parsing parameters, facilitating easy customization.
-- **Simple Installation and Usage:** easy to set up and use, requiring only basic Python knowledge and environment setup.
+- **AsciiTable for Readable Output:** displays data in a user-friendly table format using the AsciiTable library.
+- **Salary Estimation Logic:** employs clear and adjustable salary calculation methods, avoiding 'magic numbers' and enhancing code readability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>